abhijeetb89/CAN-Demo/README.md

 which is at 20_Requirements folder.

 Sensors connected to nodes -
 1. Accelerometer - detect crash
 2. Light Sensor - measure ambient light
 3. Temperature Sensor - measure temperature inside vehicle
 4. Roraty POT - measures speed
 5. Ultrasonic Sensor - detect obstacle while parking

 Using push buttons interior and exterior lights of vehicle are controlled.

+To observe messages sent by node, STM32F4 Discovery Board is connected to PC via USB.
+This board reads all messages on CAN and sends it over USB.
+Windows based software reads these messages and displays on GUI.
+Trace can be stored.